 It involves lack of motivation, procrastination, laziness and even apathy.

 b.
 Family pressure

-This is the expectation laid down by family members and the pressure to follow a particular career path or similarly to avoid certain careers.
+It is the expectation laid down by family members and the pressure to follow a particular career path or similarly to avoid specific careers.

 c.
 Peer pressure